-The new Wesbrook Child Care Centre is being constructed as an addition to the Wesbrook Community Centre.
+The new Wesbrook Child Care Centre has been constructed as an addition to the Wesbrook Community Centre.
 The facility accommodates 49 child care spaces for infants, toddlers, and preschool-age children.

-The facility will also be the first building to meet the UBC Green Building Action Plan strategies in energy, water, materials and resources, biodiversity, health and wellbeing, quality, climate adaption, and place and experience.
-The new centre will be managed by the UNA and operated by the YMCA.
-Occupancy is targeted for Summer 2020.
+The facility is the first building to meet the UBC Green Building Action Plan strategies in energy, water, materials and resources, biodiversity, health and wellbeing, quality, climate adaption, and place and experience.
+The centre is managed by the UNA and operated by the YMCA.